Why are we so afraid of sharks?

 Shark conservation at TNC Australia

-In Australia, The Nature Conservancy works together with the Nyikina and Mangala Traditional Owners of the Fitzroy River region in the Kimberley to protect the habitat of the endangered Northern River Shark.
+In Australia, The Nature Conservancy (TNC) works together with the Nyikina and Mangala Traditional Owners of the Fitzroy River region in the Kimberley to protect the habitat of the endangered Northern River Shark.

 We are also working to restore more productive and healthy marine environments along our southern coastline, to help sustain the primary food source (fish) for important apex predators, like sharks.
 Click here for more information about ourshellfish reef restoration work.